TosbackCgusBridge-Bot/CGUs-versions/Samsclub/Privacy Policy.md

 Privacy Protections for Specific Types of Information
 Pharmacy and Optical Centers

 When you use our Pharmacy and Optical Center services, you may provide us with your health information so that we may process your request.
 We understand the sensitive nature of such information and respect your privacy by keeping it confidential in accordance with laws and our policies.
-Our privacy policies for personal health information describe how we protect the information and how you may access it.
-The policies are provided to you by the Pharmacy or Optical Center at the first time of service or can be requested at any time at your local Sam's Club.
+Our Notice of Privacy Practices for personal health information describes how we protect the information and how you may access it.
+This notice is provided to you by the Pharmacy or Optical Center at the first time of service or can be requested at any time at your local Sam's Club.

 Financial Products and Services